QuaSi-Software/Documentation/docs/workflow_code_contributions.md

 approaches to how commits can be used and personal preference plays a large role.

 #### Open a merge request
-Once Alice is confident all required changes are comitted, she can open a merge request (also called a pull request) in the Resie repository from the feature branch to the `main` branch.
+Once Alice is confident all required changes are committed, she can open a merge request (also called a pull request) in the ReSiE repository from the feature branch to the `main` branch.
 If the feature branch lives on another repository this requires selection of that repository, but otherwise works the same.
 The request ideally contains a description of what the changes entail and how they impact the code base (specifically, if they change any